Our Church School

 Our school is a Church of England school in the Diocese of Leicester.
 You can find out more about the Diocese of Leicester through their website by clicking here.
 Or if you would like to find out about their specific work with schools click here. (disclaimer: We have no control over the content of external websites.)

 We have strong links with the Diocese and with the churches in the ecclesiastical parishes we serve.
 Details of the churches in our area can be found below:

-The school would regularly hold collective worship at All Saints Church in Gilmorton.
-Parents, carers and relatives would also be invited to worship alongside us on these occasions.
+The school holds termly collective worship at All Saints Church in Gilmorton.
+Parents, carers and relatives are invited to worship alongside us on these occasions.